What: CSS Bootcamp on Examining Online Discourse & Networks with Communalytic

 In total, there are 6 different free training sessions included in this #CSS bootcamp.
 Each session will cover a different topic.
 We recommend that you sign up for all six sessions.
 We will be meeting via Zoom every 2nd and 4th Thursday of the month at 10 am-11:30 am(ET) between May and July, 2021.
 The sessions are completely free, but you will need to register to receive the Zoom link and email reminders.
 If you are not able to attend in real time, come back to this page to review recordings of each session.
 See the schedule below.

-Dr. Anatoliy Gruzd, Associate Professor and Director of Research at the Ryerson University Social Media Lab.
+Dr. Anatoliy Gruzd, Professor and Director of Research at the Toronto Metropolitan University Social Media Lab.
 Situated at the intersection of social media research, information management, and communication, Dr. Gruzd’s multidisciplinary program focuses on how social media data can be used to tackle a wide variety of societal problems from combating COVID-19 misinformation to helping educators navigate social media for teaching and learning.
 Dr. Gruzd is the co-creator of Communalytic and is also the developer of Netlytic.
 He is currently serving his second term as a Canada Research Chair, examining the application of new privacy-preserving technologies, such as blockchains and differential privacy, particularly in academic research settings.

-Philip Mai M.A., J.D., Co-director and Senior Researcher at the Ryerson Social Media Lab.
+Philip Mai M.A., J.D., Co-director and Senior Researcher at the Toronto Metropolitan Social Media Lab.
 Philip is also the co-founder of the International Conference on Social Media and Society.
 In his work, he focuses on tech policy issues, knowledge mobilization, and information diffusion via online networks.
 Philip is the co-creator of Communalytic.
 He is currently working on a CIHR and WHO funded project to study and combat the spread of COVID-19 misinformation and on a new app that will allow Twitter users to curate their Twitter timeline.

 |Session#1||Getting Started with Communalytic: Data Collection from Reddit||May 13, 2021, 10:00-11:30am(EDT)|